Rebecca Napier: Returns

 On 21 October 2013, it was announced that Hall would be returning to Neighbours in November to film a four-week guest stint.
-Of her return, Hall commented "I'm looking forward to working with some of my old friends and also a lot of new faces, however I suspect Stefan may not be thrilled with my return since I tried to kill him last time I was on Neighbours!"
-Executive producer Richard Jasek was "delighted" that Hall was returning and added that there would be "plenty of fireworks" between Rebecca and Paul, who are reunited under unusual circumstances.
-In 2014, a TV Week reporter revealed that Rebecca's characteristic wrap dresses would remain, but she would be sporting "a more feminine wardrobe" upon her return.
+Hall stated: "I'm looking forward to working with some of my old friends and also a lot of new faces, however I suspect Stefan may not be thrilled with my return since I tried to kill him last time I was on Neighbours!"
+Executive producer Richard Jasek was "delighted" that Hall was returning and said there would be "plenty of fireworks" between Rebecca and Paul, who would be reunited under unusual circumstances.
+In an interview with Colin Vickery of Herald Sun, Hall explained that she had been asked to return twice, but the timing did not work out and she wanted to concentrate on her radio career.
+She continued: "Then I thought, I'd love to go back because it is like visiting family.
+I often miss acting.
+If you spend any time on Neighbours you come away feeling like you're a member of a club."
+Hall also explained that she loved working with Dennis, calling her first stint on the show playing his wife "one of the highlights of my career."
+She said that acting alongside him, Woodburne and Fletcher was one of the reasons she wanted to return to Neighbours.

+Ahead of the character's come back, a TV Week Soap Extra writer confirmed that Rebecca's characteristic wrap dresses would remain, but she would be sporting "a more feminine wardrobe" upon her return.
 Costume designer Paul Warren explained "Her costumes are more flirty and playful They've got a lighter feel.
 They're also more feminine and romantic, with ruffles, florals and bold colours like watermelon."
 The reporter observed that Rebecca's new style could be a sign that love is in the air for her.
-Rebecca's on-screen return aired on 26 February 2014.

-Rebecca returned to Erinsborough on business, initially unaware that Paul has organised her return.
+Rebecca's return aired on 26 February 2014.
+Rebecca comes back to Erinsborough on business, initially unaware that Paul has orchestrated her return.
 Hall explained to an Inside Soap writer that after Paul notices Rebecca is involved in a twin cities project, he sees it as an opportunity to try and win her back.
 Hall admitted that Rebecca was "very nervous" about seeing Paul again.
 When asked if Rebecca might still have feelings for Paul, Hall replied "Absolutely!
 However, she's trying to fight those feelings because she has a moral dilemma after what she did to him.
 When she finds out that Paul set up the whole twin cities thing, she's taken by surprise – but deep down she's flattered."
 When Rebecca finally meets Paul, there is still "a spark" between them, though Rebecca denies it.